See how to sew a diy Valentine basket using my free mini basket sewing pattern. It's perfect to fill with little diy gifts for Valentines day.

-The sewing pattern is available for FREE to all new subscribers to AppleGreen Cottage who sign up at this link.
+The sewing pattern is available FOR FREE with the 100% OFF exclusive code for all subscribers to AppleGreen Cottage newsletter - you get the 100% discount code when you sign up at this link.

 If you're already a subscriber, use your freebie code (at the bottom of every newsletter) to get the pattern for free from the shop.

-But I need to admit, this little bin is different from the ones I’ve been making so far.
+As mentioned above, this little bin is different from the ones I've been making so far.
 It is HIDING something.
-Yes, I added something in the process, and it totally makes it way better than a regular small storage baskets.
+Yes, I added something in the process, and it totally makes it way better than a regular small storage basket.
 Want to see what?
-Sneak peek here:
+This:

 Yep, that part!
 I've added a tab piece and used a KAM snap to make a loop out of it.

 Here's a tutorial to make a hanging strap.

 When used as a regular desk shelf basket, the tab is hidden in the lining.
 See, I bet you haven't noticed it by now in the photos above!
 But when you run out of desktop space and need to hang it - bam!
 Just pull out the tab and press the KAM snaps together.
 Got a hook on the wall?
 A doorknob free?
 Even a closet door handle?
 There it goes!
 The power of tiny bins!